Chatter-Laravel/core/README.md

 - [x] React to posts
 - [ ] Users profiles
 - [ ] Users rewards
-- [ ] Tag people on discussions and posts
+- [ ] Tag other users on discussions and posts
 - [ ] Create tests
 - [x] Star this repository